Rescaling limits of the spatial Lambda-Fleming-Viot process with selection: Convergence of the rescaled SLFVS and its dual - the fixed radius case

+(This is actually stronger than the classical Aldous criterion based on stopping times \cite{ALD1978}, which considers the supremum over $t\in [0,\delta]$ of the probability that the increment between times $\tau_n$ and $\tau_n+t$ is larger than $\e$.)
+Finally, using Lemma~\ref{lem: conv dual} and Corollary~3.9.3 in \cite{EK1986}, we shall be able to conclude that $(\Xi^n)_{n\geq 1}$ is tight in $D_{\cM_p(\R^d)}[0,\infty)$, as desired (and furthermore that $\Xi^n$ converges weakly to $\Xi^\infty$ in $D_{\cM_p(\R^d)}[0,\infty)$).

 We shall proceed in a number of steps.
-First we control the maximum number of particles in $\Xi_t^n$ up to time $T$.
-Conditional on this, it is easy to control the probability that there is a branch in an interval of length $\delta$.
-If we can also show that with high probability there is no coalescence (so that the number of particles in the system does not change), then the problem is reduced to controlling the jumps in a random walk.
-The most involved step, which is the substance of Proposition~\ref{prop: controlling coalescence}, is showing that there is no accumulation of coalescence events.
+First we control the maximum number of particles in $\Xi_t^n$ up to time $T+1$.
+Not only does this give us the compact containment condition, but conditional on this result, it is then easy to control the probability that there is a branch in an interval of length $\delta$ (by branch, we mean that a particle is replaced by two ``parental'' particles during a selective event).
+If we can also show that with high probability there is no coalescence (\emph{i.e.}, no group of at least two particles is ever removed during the same event and replaced by one or two ``parental'' particles), so that the number of particles in the system does not change, then the problem is reduced to controlling the jumps in a random walk.
+The most involved step, which is the substance of Proposition~\ref{prop: controlling coalescence}, is showing that indeed there is no accumulation of coalescence events.